samersultan/Dameware-Removal-Script/README.md

 # Dameware-Removal-Script

 This script helps fully remove Dameware Mini Remote Control (https://www.dameware.com/dameware-mini-remote-control) desktop application.
-Useful for when you no longer have the server component acces Powershell and Batch file script to remove Dameware Mini Remote Control
+Useful for when you no longer have the server component acces, and want to remove it from an endpoint.
+Run the Powershell and Batch file script to easily and quickly fully remove Dameware Mini Remote Control

 Run batch file first (as administrator).
 Then reboot system and run powershell script.